 Customer value scoring

-The last section in this sales breakdown allows you to analyse what your ideal customer profile looks like.
+The last section in this sales diagnosis allows you to analyse what your ideal customer profile looks like.
 This section uses a score that you have to assign to your customers yourself: the Customer Value Score, which you can read a short description of below and an extensive description in this article we wrote about it.

 The Customer Value Score describes how well a company fits yours as a customer: how much effort does it cost to service and retain them, and how much potential does the account have (for further growth)?
 You can see this as an importance score for this account: how hard will you fight for this customer or otherwise how ok are you with this client churning.
 You score it on a scale from 1 to 10 based on the following components, and be honest about the answers: